FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 College District Action

-The Title IX coordinator shall submit the investigation report and any response from the parties to the chair of the student affairs committee promptly after receipt of the parties' response but no later than the expiration of the parties' deadline to respond.
+The Title IX coordinator shall submit the investigation report and any response from the parties to the hearing officer promptly after receipt of the parties' response but no later than the expiration of the parties' deadline to respond.

-The chair of the student affairs committee or designee shall summon the parties for a hearing to be held within a reasonable time, not to exceed ten days, following the receipt of the investigation report.
+The hearing officer shall summon the parties for a hearing to be held within a reasonable time, not to exceed ten days, following the receipt of the investigation report.
 The hearing shall be conducted in accordance with law and College District procedures.

-After the hearing, the chair of the student affairs committee or designee shall determine whether each individual allegation of prohibited conduct occurred using a preponderance of the evidence standard and determine the appropriate disciplinary or corrective action.
-In making the determination, the chair of the student affairs committee or designee shall evaluate all relevant evidence objectively and shall not make credibility assessments based on a person's status as the complainant, the respondent, or a witness.
-The chair of the student affairs committee or designee shall create a written determination regarding responsibility in accordance with law and College District procedures within five days following the hearing and submit the determination to the parties simultaneously.
+After the hearing, the designated administrator, serving as a decision-maker, shall determine whether each individual allegation of sexual misconduct occurred using a preponderance of the evidence standard and determine the appropriate disciplinary or corrective action.
+In making the determination, the designated administrator shall evaluate all relevant evidence objectively and shall not make credibility assessments based on a person's status as the complainant, the respondent, or a witness.
+The designated administrator shall create a written determination regarding responsibility in accordance with law and College District procedures within a reasonable time period following the hearing, generally not to exceed five days, and submit the determination to the parties simultaneously.

 Disciplinary or Corrective Action

-If the chair of the student affairs committee or designee determines that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.
+If the designated administrator determines that sexual misconduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.

 Examples of disciplinary or corrective action may include: